 There is nothing worse than coming home to a cold house.
 However, there are people all over the United States, who go without heat during the Winter months.
 Often families without electricity, use kerosene heaters and cause deadly fires and loss of property.
 You have also heard sad stories about elderly people freezing to death in their homes.

 Where to Apply for a Home Heating Grant

 If you want to apply for heat assistance, contact your Department of Social Services or a community action agency.
 They offer assistance from both the state and city levels.
-Funding is limited and help for families with children and elderly get preferential assistance when funding is limited.
+Funding is limited and help for families with children and elderly get preferential treatment when funding is limited.

 The government funds each state to distribute this grant to those who apply and qualify for the grant.
 The Home Energy Assistance checks are sent the first week of February.
 Money is given on a first-come-first-served basis, so it is important to apply between August – September before the money runs out.

 How Do I Qualify for Assistance?

 You are eligible if your gross family income is, at or below 135% of the Federal Poverty Guidelines.

 Household Number Total Yearly Income:

-Or if you are receiving help from a government program such as:
+Or if you are receiving help from a federal program such as: